BRG4-IT/intune-install-web-app/README.md

 Detection method: __File or folder exists__

-## Convert script to .intunewin
+## Compile script to .intunewin

-If you do not want to use the precompiled [install-web-app.intunewin](./install-web-app.intunewin) file, here is how to create it on your own:
+If you do not want to use the precompiled [install-web-app.intunewin](./install-web-app.intunewin?raw=true) file, here is how to create it on your own:

 1. Clone/download this repository
 2. Download the [IntuneWinAppUtil](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) Programm